 Travel.State.Gov > Intercountry Adoption News and Notices > Updated - Information for U.S. Citizens in the Process of Adopting Children from Ukraine

-We recognize the security situation in Ukraine is of great concern to prospective adoptive parents (PAP) at any stage of the process, including both former host families and those adopting children they have not yet met.
+We recognize that the security situation in Ukraine is of great concern to prospective adoptive parents (PAP) at any stage of the process, including both former host families and those adopting children they have not yet met.
 The Department’s Travel Advisory for Ukraine remains Level 4: Do Not Travel.
 The Department urges U.S. citizens not to travel to Ukraine and advises U.S. citizens in Ukraine to depart immediately if it is safe to do so.
-There are currently no in-person U.S. consular services available in Ukraine and the U.S. government will not be able to evacuate U.S. citizens from Ukraine.
+There are currently no in-person U.S. consular services available in Ukraine, and the U.S. government will not be able to evacuate U.S. citizens from Ukraine.

 Please review the following key notices about intercountry adoption and hosting programs involving Ukrainian children:

 Q: Can Ukrainian children come to the United States temporarily for their safety?

 The Ukrainian government has confirmed that it is not approving children to participate in hosting programs in the United States at this time and prefers to keep them in closer geographical proximity in European countries.
 We are in close touch with the Ukrainian government, which confirms that most children who were residing in institutions have already been evacuated and are receiving appropriate care, including specialized medical treatment, as necessary.
 The Ukrainian authorities are not making exceptions to this policy for children who previously participated in hosting programs or are already in the process of adoption.
 We will continue to convey to the Ukrainian government that U.S. families are interested in completing adoptions in process and in providing safe haven to Ukrainian children, when in the children’s best interest.

 The following resources provide information on other ways to help:

 Q. Can the "Uniting for Ukraine” program be used to bring Ukrainian orphans to the United States?